 Whether you see it coming, or it’s a complete surprise, getting made redundant is a real kick in the teeth.
 Not only does it impact self-confidence, it can take a huge toll on personal finances.

-Thankfully, though, there is help out there.
+Thankfully, though, there is help out there if you’re made redundant.
 Over recent decades, the idea of a job-for-life has evaporated.
 According to government statistics, only 38% of employees have been in the same job for over five years.
 As a consequence, many of us have experienced unemployment and can empathise with those who have lost their jobs.

 In addition to emotional support from family and friends, there’s also help from the government, banks and lenders.
 If you remain proactive, there are plenty of positive actions you can take to help you get your finances back on track: